-Use Configure to set up the Fiery Server.
-Setup is required the first time the Fiery Server is turned on or after system software is installed.
-You also use Configure to specify information about the network environment and printing preferences for jobs that users send to the Fiery Server.
+Use Configure to set up the Fiery server.
+Setup is required the first time the Fiery server is turned on or after system software is installed.
+You also use Configure to specify information about the network environment and printing preferences for jobs that users send to the Fiery server.

-- 1 Open an Internet browser and type the IP address of the Fiery Server. - 2 In WebTools, on the Configure tab, click Launch Configure.
+- 1 Open an Internet browser and type the IP address of the Fiery server. - 2 In WebTools, click the Configure icon.

-Note: If you are using a Fiery Server with the new version of Configure and a message about untrusted connections appears, or you are asked whether you want to proceed, you can safely ignore the message and proceed anyway.
-For more information about these messages, see Configuration and Setup.
+Note: If you receive a message about untrusted connections, you can ignore the message and proceed anyway.